fbennett/quizzer/README.md

 --------------------

-The original motivation for this work was a series of encounters with the horribly cumbersome configuration, signup and login procedures required by a commercial vendor product.
+The original motivation for this work was an unpleasant encounter with the products of a commercial vendor.
 Quizes are simple things.
 They should be easy to customise, and deploying a quiz to a given group of students should not require weeks of effort involving multiple members of staff in trial-and-error exploration of a Byzantine menu system.

 The initial inspiration for this particular attempt to do better was a [code sample](http://chetan0389.blogspot.jp/2013/06/quiz-using-htmlcss-jquery-xml-javascript.html)